PedanticHacker/ReChess/README.md

 - FEN record editor
 - table that displays chess move notation in SAN format

-### Can I do a chessboard position analysis?

-Yes.
-You can analyze a chessboard position with the default chess engine or the one you load yourself.

 ## Which chess variants are supported?

 Only standard chess is supported.
 Chess variants are not supported.